 SABLE – Stash Acquired Beyond Life Expectancy

 SAL – (Stitch-a-Long) can also be a Mystery Stitch-a-Long where the theme is a secret.
 SAL projects are broken down into several parts where the pattern for each part is released at regular intervals and many stitchers join in stitching each part simultaneously.
-Caterpillar Cross Stitch has a new one starting in 2018!
+Find our more about our current stitch-a-long HERE!

 SINS – Stuff I’ll Never Stitch